johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 1. You will see a list with your existing Virtual Machines.
 Select the first one you created in Task 1 and click the **Connect** button in the bottom bar.
 If you used the proposed name, this Virtual Machine should be named **iisvm1**.

 1. You will be asked to download the remote desktop settings file.
-Click **Open** and log on using the Admin credentials you defined when creating the Virtual Machine.
+Click **Open** and log on using the credentials you defined when creating the Virtual Machine.

 1. In the Azure Virtual Machine, open **Server Manager** from **Start | Administrative Tools**.